 Let’s start with the basics.
-There is a good chance that your target market will have some surface level similarities, and depending on your product, that similarity can be quite easy to identify.
+There is a good chance that your target market will have some surface-level similarities, and depending on your product, that similarity can be quite easy to identify.
 What if it is not?
-What if you are selling something that is gender neutral and has a wide ranging demographic?
-Even with a very diverse demographic there are always going to be similarities.
+What if you are selling something that is gender-neutral and has a wide-ranging demographic?
+Even with a very diverse demographic, there are always going to be similarities.
 You may have to dig a bit deeper to find them.
 How?
 Ask them.

 You can use 5 or so customers and interview them.
 I wrote an article titled, How To Use Surveys To Get Valuable Marketing Data, and it provides an outline on how to get started with surveying and interviewing customers.
-The goal is to do a deep dive into their needs and wants ultimately to learn how you can make your product more relatable to those needs and wants.
+The goal is to do a deep dive into their needs and wants and ultimately learn how you can make your product more relatable to those needs and wants.

 The first thing you need to determine is the type of product that you have.
 Is your product a vitamin or an aspirin?
 Does your product provide immediate relief or make their lives better?
-For example, Crazy Glue is an aspirin product and a vacation in the Caribbean is a vitamin product.
+For example, Crazy Glue is an aspirin product, and a vacation in the Caribbean is a vitamin product.
 Determining their state of mind can help shape the approach to identifying your target market.

-I know you can argue that a Caribbean vacation can be an aspirin and trust me, there are times when that would be the best medicine.
-In many cases, your target audience is choosing to take the vacation and if they can’t find what they are looking for they will move on to the next thing.
+I know you can argue that a Caribbean vacation can be an aspirin, and trust me, there are times when that would be the best medicine.
+In many cases, your target audience is choosing to take the vacation, and if they can’t find what they are looking for, they will move on to the next thing.
 It’s discretionary.

 Addressing their needs and their wants is key in shaping your message.
 If you check off all the boxes, they will hand over their money.
 You are making their life better by giving them something they desire.

 In the case of aspirin, you want immediate relief.
 Price is usually not an option for the decision.
-Speed, efficiency and effectiveness are more important.
+Speed, efficiency, and effectiveness are more important.
 These are the things that need to be checked off before they send you their money.
 You may have the best product for solving their problem, but if your competition can deliver a similar product faster, they may choose speed over effectiveness.
 However, your audience may be willing to wait for your product.
 Again, knowing your audience can shape your message.

 Google, right?
 Um, maybe not.

 Google is a gateway to find other information.
-Whether it is the search results, reviews or their ads, people click through Google to other places on the web.
+Whether it is the search results, reviews, or their ads, people click through Google to other places on the web.
 Again, I ask, which platforms does your target audience trust to find your product?